zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

   :kconfig:option:`CONFIG_GIC_V3` directly in Kconfig has been deprecated.
   The GIC version should now be specified by adding the appropriate compatible, for example :dtcompatible:`arm,gic-v2`, to the GIC node in the device tree.

+Picolibc-related Changes
+************************

+The default C library used on most targets has changed from the built-in minimal C library to Picolibc.
+While both provide standard C library interfaces and shouldn't cause any behavioral regressions for applications, there are a few side effects to be aware of when migrating to Picolibc.

+* Picolibc enables thread local storage (:kconfig:option:`CONFIG_THREAD_LOCAL_STORAGE`) where supported.
+This changes some internal operations within the kernel that improve performance using some TLS variables.
+Zephyr places TLS variables in the memory reserved for the stack, so stack usage for every thread will increase by 8-16 bytes.

+* Picolibc uses the same malloc implementation as the minimal C library, but the default heap size depends on which C library is in use.
+When using the minimal C library, the default heap is zero bytes, which means that malloc will always fail.
+When using Picolibc, the default is 16kB with :kconfig:option:`CONFIG_MMU` or :kconfig:option:`ARCH_POSIX`, 2kB with :kconfig:option:`CONFIG_USERSPACE` and :kconfig:option:`CONFIG_MPU_REQUIRES_POWER_OF_TWO_ALIGNMENT`.
+For all other targets, the default heap uses all remaining memory on the system.
+  You can change this by adjusting :kconfig:option:`CONFIG_COMMON_LIBC_MALLOC_ARENA_SIZE`.

+* Picolibc can either be built as part of the OS build or pulled from the toolchain.
+When building as part of the OS, the build will increase by approximately 1000 files.

+* When using the standard C++ library with Picolibc, both of those must come from the toolchain as the standard C++ library depends upon the C library ABI.

+* Picolibc removes the ``-ffreestanding`` compiler option.
+This allows significant compiler optimization improvements, but also means that the compiler will now warn about declarations of `main` which don't conform to the Zephyr required type -- ``int main(void)``.

+* Picolibc's default floating point input/output code is larger than the minimal C library version (this is necessary to conform with the C language "round trip" requirements for these operations).
+If you use :kconfig:option:`CONFIG_CBPRINTF_FP_SUPPORT`, you will see increased memory usage unless you also disable :kconfig:option:`CONFIG_PICOLIBC_IO_FLOAT_EXACT`, which switches Picolibc to a smaller, but inexact conversion algorithm.
+This requires building Picolibc as a module.